httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

   Accept-CH-Lifetime = #delta-seconds
 ~~~

-When a client receives Accept-CH-Lifetime from a potentially trustworthy origin ("opt-in origin"), the field-value indicates that the Accept-CH preference SHOULD be considered stale after its age is greater than the specified number of seconds, and if applicable, persisted as a double-keyed preference that combines the values of the opt-in origin and the potentially trustworthy origin of the resource that initiated the request that received the opt-in preference.
+When a client receives an HTTP response, over a secure transport, that contains Accept-CH-Lifetime header field, the field-value indicates that the Accept-CH preference SHOULD be persisted and bound to the origin, and be considered stale after response's age ({{RFC7234}}, section 4.2) is greater than the specified number of seconds.

 ~~~ example
   Accept-CH: DPR, Width